 Infrared thermometers are commonly used to measure or screen body temperatures – these IR thermometers may be ear thermometers or forehead thermometers.
 This may be preferable when contact measurement risks the spread of disease.
 Non contact infrared thermometers can also be used in industrial settings to measure surface temperatures of hard to reach places, clean rooms, or high temperature environments.
-Many people have chosen to buy non contact thermometers for their businesses (clinical and non clinical) during the pandemic to screen body temperatures.
-Anyone with a high temperature (eg. over 37.5C) who could potentially be sick with the virus can then be identified with a forehead thermometer and advised to go home.
-However, it is important to remember that even with body temperature checks, other protective measures are needed during the pandemic.
-Face masks, hand sanitisers, social distancing and disinfectants should also be used by businesses to help stop the spread of viruses.
+They can also be used to measure the temperature of patients and customers.
+This can be a simple, helpful measure in identifying people who may be sick with a fever.

 How accurate are infrared thermometers?

 Infrared thermometers range in accuracy.
 Clinical infrared thermometers can usually give a forehead temperature reading with an accuracy of 0.1 to 0.2C.
 This means that the temperature measurement can be 0.1-0.2C higher or lower than the person’s true body temperature.
 However, industrial IR thermometers designed specifically for a much larger measurement range (eg. -30 to 500C) may not provide as accurate temperature readings.
 If you are looking to buy non contact thermometers, check the accuracy of the model and the measurement range to make sure it is suitable, particularly if you are using it to measure body temperatures.